LCGant/Graph-Theory-Project/README.md

 The program includes three predefined example graphs that can be selected at runtime.
 You can also input your own graph by specifying the vertices and edges.

+## Development Environment

+- IDE: DEV-C++ 5.11
+- Compiler: MinGW (included with DEV-C++)
+- Operating System: Windows 10

+This project was developed and tested using the above tools.
+If you encounter issues, ensure that your environment matches these specifications as closely as possible.

 ## License

 This project is released under the [CC0 1.0 Universal (Public Domain Dedication)](LICENSE).